 In your Google Ad Manager account, select Admin > Ads.txt management> Web ads.txt > Create an ads.txt file > publish ads.txt to root domain.

 After those steps, you will have your vendors list generated by Google Ad Manager.
 Edit it if needed and copy/paste the list to your created ads.txt.
 You can also download it and upload it to the root directory later.

-Before listing the main things to avoid creating the file, keep in mind that you create the list for the web crawler robots.
-This means the list should be easily accessible for the robots.
-Otherwise, its main mission to secure your inventory sales can’t be completed.
+Before listing the main things to avoid when creating the file, keep in mind that you create the list for the web crawler robots.
+This means robots should be able to easily access and read the information.

-If there are too many vendors, it’s better to include only the main ones in the list.
+If you have too many vendors, it’s better to include only the main ones in the list.

-3. Keep a good syntax: avoid typos and keep all the information in one line.
-The good syntax is the usual structure of the ads.txt robots are “taught” to identify.
-If they see the same vendor’s information broken in 2,3, or more rows, your time and effort to construct a list will be lost.
+A good syntax is the usual structure of the ads.txt robots are “taught” to identify.
+If they see the same vendor’s information broken in two, three, or more rows, the robots won’t read the file properly.

-Lastly, for media professionals, we recommend adding the Chrome extension Ads.txt Analyzer, which provides easy access to any website’s ads.txt file directly from the browser.
-It is available for installation here.
+For professionals, we recommend adding the Chrome extension Ads.txt Analyzer, which provides easy access to any website’s ads.txt file directly from the browser.